-The organizations listed below in alphabetical order offer free information about specific cancer clinical trials, including searchable listings.
+The organizations listed below in alphabetical order offer free, searchable listings of cancer clinical trials.
 Please note that if you select one of these websites, you will leave Cancer.Net.
-Other organizations that offer specific clinical trial assistance include individual medical/cancer centers, pharmaceutical companies, and patient advocacy organizations .
+Other organizations that offer such search engines include individual medical/cancer centers, pharmaceutical companies, and patient advocacy organizations .

 Center for Information and Study on Clinical Research Participation (CISCRP) .
 The staff at CISCRP will search clinical trials for you for free.
 Just call the toll-free number or fill out the online form to request their help.
 They will send you the contact information for research studies by e-mail or regular mail.

 ClinicalTrials.gov .
 This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the National Institutes of Health (NIH).
 It provides information on thousands of studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and multiple countries.

 Coalition of Cancer Cooperative Groups .
 This organization provides resources and information about clinical trials, including the ability to search for clinical trials .
 Patients can also talk with a specialist to help them find a clinical trial.

 EmergingMed Navigator .
 EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage, and treatment history.
 Clinical trial specialists provide telephone support upon request to help connect eligible patients with IRB-approved study sites that are enrolling new participants.